vincentloechner/pytkdraw/README.md

 The main module is tkdraw.screen.
 It is synchronous, which means that you don't have to handle asynchronous calls to predefined functions to react to the interface events.
-It provides the basic class `tkdraw.screen.open` that opens a tkinter window containing a canvas where you can draw a rectangular board containing pieces or just pixels.
+It provides the basic class `tkdraw.screen.Screen` that opens a tkinter window containing a canvas where you can draw a rectangular board containing pieces or just pixels.
 There is a single function waiting for an event to occur and there are various drawing functions.
 Check the demo: